camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 ```

 After the job workers are running in the background we can create more instances
-of our workflow to observe how the workers will complete them.
+of our process to observe how the workers will complete them.

 ```
 ./bin/zbctl --insecure create instance order-process --variables '{"orderId": 12345}'